INTERPOL-Innovation-Centre/HardwareWallets_DF_List/README.md

 - SafePal Ltd. Officially backed-up by Binance.
 Product: SFP SafePal S1
 - SecuX Technology Inc., Taiwan.
 Products: W10, W20, V20 Stone
 - Opolo Inc., Hong-Kong and Opolo SARL, Luxembourg.
 Product: Cosmos.
 May appear as Interbiometrics (_VID 1209 and _PID 0x1000 to 0x1FFF)
+- Ngrave.IO NV, Belgium.
+Product: Zero.
+Is air-gapped but does have a USB-C for charging and firmware update.

 ### Specific no-USB HD Wallets
 - Embedded Agency LLC, Canada and USA.
 Product: Husky HDW20 - This HD Wallet is only using Wifi, including for OTA Firmware update (Over-The-Air)